simonmichael/hledger/hledger/hledger.m4.md

 Though not required, these declarations can provide several benefits:

 - They can document your intended chart of accounts, providing a reference.
+- They control account display order in reports, allowing non-alphabetic sorting (eg Revenues to appear above Expenses).
 - They can help hledger know your accounts' types (asset, liability, equity, revenue, expense), useful for reports like balancesheet and incomestatement.
-- They control account display order in reports, allowing non-alphabetic sorting (eg Revenues to appear above Expenses).
-- They can store extra information about accounts (account numbers, notes, etc.)
+- They can store other account information, as comments or as tags which can be used to filter reports.
-- They help with account name completion in the add command, hledger-iadd, hledger-web, ledger-mode etc.
+- They help with account name completion (in hledger add, hledger-web, hledger-iadd, ledger-mode, etc.)
 - In [strict mode], they restrict which accounts may be posted to by transactions, which helps detect typos.

 The simplest form is just the word `account` followed by a hledger-style [account name](#account-names), eg this account directive declares the `assets:bank:checking` account: